chargetrip/supercluster-rs/README.md

 A high-performance Rust crate for geospatial and non-geospatial point clustering.

-This crate is inspired by Mapbox's supercluster [blog post](https://blog.mapbox.com/clustering-millions-of-points-on-a-map-with-supercluster-272046ec5c97).
+This crate was initially inspired by Mapbox's supercluster [blog post](https://blog.mapbox.com/clustering-millions-of-points-on-a-map-with-supercluster-272046ec5c97).

 ## Reference implementation